hantsy/spring-webmvc-jwt-sample/README.md

 }
 ```

-We have to provide a `UserDetailsService` bean.
+To enable Spring Security, we have to provide a custom `UserDetailsService` bean at runtime.

 ```java